LoL accounts restocked

 MMR stands for Matchmaking Rating.
 It is the hidden skill number the system uses to decide your matches and calculate LP gains for every ranked game you play.
 Your visible rank, whether it is Silver II or Diamond IV, is just a simplified summary of this number.
 The rank only moves when you cross an LP threshold.
 Your MMR updates every single game, win or lose, and the system treats it as the real number, not your rank badge.

 Each mode has a separate MMR.
-Solo/Duo ranked, Flex ranked, normal draft, and ARAM all track independent ratings.
-A bad streak in one mode does not bleed into another.
-The only exception is your first ranked placement on a new account, where the system pulls your normal game history to set a starting point.
+Solo/Duo ranked, Flex ranked, normal draft, and ARAM all track independent ratings, and a bad streak in one mode does not bleed into another.
+Two exceptions.
+Your first ranked placement on a new account pulls your normal game history to set a starting point, and since Season 2026 Flex MMR gets pulled toward your Solo/Duo rating over time, though Flex never drags Solo/Duo in either direction.
 Riot hides MMR on purpose.
 Showing the exact number would make every loss feel worse, give boosters exact data to work with, and push high-MMR smurfs to deliberately tank their rating to avoid queue times.

 Hidden MMR vs. Your Displayed Rank